The smart way to grow a Twitter/X audience in 2026

 - Outdated promotions or dead links

-If your timeline looks messy or irrelevant, even your best new tweets won’t convert visitors into followers.
+If your timeline looks messy or irrelevant, even your new tweets won’t convert visitors into followers.

 - Unpin tweets that no longer represent your brand or tone